Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Sufficient conditions for a non-degenerate martingale limit

 It is easy to see that Assumption 3.(iii) implies Assumption 3.(ii).
 In this section we will use the first two items of this assumption.
 In the next section we will use items (i) and (iii) of this assumption.
+The following theorem, giving an $L\log L$ type criterion for the martingale limit to be non-degenerate, is the main result of this section.